Cheyenne Dictionary

 2 • Eater.
 Category: tribes, names, bands.

 Ónone na.
 Ree, Arikara.
 Lit: meaning said to have something to do with 'teeth'; for example, 'taking off (something) with teeth' but this may be a folk etymology Plural Ónoneo'o.
 There is an area on the Northern Cheyenne Reservation between Busby and the Muddy Creek area, Ónónéno, where the people are called Ónoneo'o 'Ree district people.'.
 See: -onené; ónonevóneške prairie dog; Mȯhonoōne Gros Ventre.
-Etym: cf. *akwaθkwa 'woodchuck/groundhog'.
+Etym: cf. *akwaθkwa woodchuck/groundhog.
 Category: tribes, names, bands.

 Só'taa'e na.
 Sutai person, Sutai, Suhtai.
 This refers to a person of this band that is related to the Cheyennes.
 It is also a proper name.
 Socio: Sutai or Sutai 'Sutai person'; Sutaio or Sutaio 'Sutai persons'.
 Phon: vs Plural Só'taeo'o.
 This band or tribe spoke an Algonquian language mutually intelligible with Cheyenne.
 Before written records existed, the Sutaiu joined the Cheyennes after meeting at a famous battle.
 They stopped fighting because they could understand each other.
 They were assimilated into Cheyenne life and left their mark upon the way of life created by their union.
 Some families today trace their ancestry to Só'taeo'o origins.
 It seems impossible today to accurately determine any part of the Cheyenne language which uniquely came from the Só'taeo'o people.
 Category: names, bands.